mastra90/luke-mastrocola-portfolio/README.md

 This command does the following:

-- Removes, recreates and cd's into a directory called 'lukes-portfolio'
+- Downloads a script which clones and configures the code into a Docker container
-- Clones the github repo, provides access rights to the deply.sh file and runs it
-- The script dockerizes the project and opens it in the browser (http://127.0.0.1:3000/)
+- The project will automatically open in your browser once completed (http://127.0.0.1:5173/)